 Thus, for purposes of this index (which is to try to measure the actual enforcement of patent laws), the focus will be on how the authorities carry out the laws in practice - not on the actual extent of infringement activity.
 This particular index looks first for whether enforcement mechanisms are available or adequate; secondly, whether laws are enforced; and thirdly, how effectively laws are enforced.
 For instance, if enforcement measures are not available or are inadequate, the enforcement of laws is not going to be effective.
 Thus, countries in this situation would score 0.
-Countries also score 0 if they have the enforcement mechanisms but are not enforcing the laws (as a policy choice or because certain other policy choices make enforcement ineffective, e.g. weak sentences).
-However, if countries are deemed to be enforcing the laws, but not effectively because of barriers to enforcement (e.g. resource constraints) or because of delays in the implementation of policy (that is, a law goes into effect six months or a year later), they would score 1⁄2.
+Countries also score 0 if they have the enforcement mechanisms but are not enforcing the laws (as a policy choice or because certain other policy choices make enforcement ineffectively because of barriers to enforcement (e.g. resource constraints) or because of delays in the implementation of policy (that is, a law goes into effect six months or a year later), they would score 1⁄2.
 Essentially countries should score half if they are trying to enforce the laws (but are less successful because their capacity to enforce needs to be strengthened).
 For countries without enforcement problems, a score of 1 is given.
 Note that complaints about the lack of laws